top of page

 The majority of rabbits do fine with the small neutral space method and stay together for the duration, it's much rarer that we've had rabbits need to use a slower side-by-side method.

 Regardless of which method is being used your adoption donation will be held as a deposit until after the rabbits have settled together and you're happy they're working out as a bonded pair, You just need to keep us updated during the bonding process and we can give you more detailed advice along the way depending on what specific behaviours are being shown.
-If the bond doesn't work out (which is actually very rare) we can return the adoption donation when our rabbit comes back.
+If the bond doesn't work out (which is usually rare) we can return the adoption donation when our rabbit comes back.